El Portal Porcelana

 This Hispania leopard cub is one of several nearly lifesize items made in the Hispania collection under Lladró's ownership in the decade of the 1980s.
 (It measures a foot high and a foot long!)
 Note the uncharacteristic use of primary colors.
 (Photo by the author from her own collection.)

-These Hispania "centerpieces" that date from Lladró's ownership of the Hispania company would have been typical of the types of decorative housewares this company made throughout its history.
+These Hispania "centerpieces" that date from Lladró's ownership of Hispania would have been typical of the types of decorative housewares this company made throughout its history.
 (Photo from a Hispania catalog of the 1980s.)

 Under Lladró's ownership, the Hispania corpus included several quite large animals, of a scale to which traditional porcelain is unsuited but that can be done in earthenware.
 (One of these dogs, a model of a seated Great Dane, measures almost three feet tall!)
 However, the staple of the brand remained its decorative wares.

 It is virtually impossible to set values on Hispania wares; they don't appear to have had much market penetration beyond Spain and are little known to collectors.
 The animal models can be expected to be as popular as animal models in pottery and porcelain usually are, however, and mint examples of the nearly-lifesize Hispania menagerie are usually not lacking for bidders on those rare occasions when they appear on eBay®.
 The one caveat I would have for collectors is a caution about condition.
 The animals are thinly potted in a not-very-durable ceramic formula and are thus vulnerable to damage.
+Their extraordinary delicacy relative to their size is likely to make surviving examples in mint condition increasingly scarce over time.

 Back to Top of Page · Back Home · Contact Us